What is the treatment cost?

 Outside of these areas, price may increase.
 It is always best to ring for an accurate quote.

-Bee Treatments start from £65 and require up to 5 days for complete inactivity from the bees.
+Bee Treatments usually cost £65 or £75 depending on the species and require up to 5 days for complete inactivity from the bees.
+For Honey bee treatments, the cost includes one return visit: however, the work is not guaranteed.

 The call out charge includes one treatment and is not dependent on their actually being a pest problem.